fnalways/Olares/docs/manual/olares/wise/index.md

 ---
 # Curate your information hub with Wise

-Wise is a local-first, AI-driven modern reader designed to turn scattered information into a personal knowledge base.
+Wise is a local-first modern reader designed to turn scattered information into a personal information hub.
 As a core application within the Olares ecosystem, it serves as your central repository for managing digital content securely and efficiently.

 Wise empowers you to build this hub through two main capabilities: